Calculate brake caliper clamping force, hydraulic pressure, or effective piston area from any two values in psi, kPa, bar, lbf, N, or kgf.

 The following equation is used to calculate the Brake Caliper Clamping Force.

-BCF = CP * CA
+BCF = CP * A_eff

 • Where BCF is the brake caliper clamping force (lbf)

-• CP is the caliper pressure (psi)
+• CP is the hydraulic line pressure at the caliper (psi)

 What is a Brake Caliper Clamping Force?